-Previous Issues Volume 8 - Issue 1 - February 2017 Table of Contents - part 1 In Memoriam: Keti Zouganeli (pp. 6-7), By Bessie DENDRINOS
+Previous Issues Vol. 8 - Issue 1 - Feb 2017 Table of Contents part 1 In Memoriam: Keti Zouganeli (pp. 6-7), By Bessie DENDRINOS

 Katherine (Keti) Zouganeli was not merely a colleague and a friend with several of the people whose papers appear in this issue of RPLTL, which is dedicated to her, but an inspiration to those of us who were fortunate enough to work with her up until the last few days of her untimely passing.
 A diligent, passionate educator, concerned about the politics of language teaching and learning, she was truly appreciated by countless members in the ELT community in Greece, by those of us who were amazed with her commitment to public education, her enthusiasm for innovative ideas that would appeal to youngsters, her forward thinking about issues of ELT pedagogy.

 Keti Zouganeli, who was born in 1952 and raised in Athens, graduated from the Faculty of English Language and Literature of the National and Kapodistrian University of Athens in 1975.
 From 1995 to 1997, she studied at the University of Warwick in the UK and was awarded with a Master’s degree in TEFL.
 In 2001 she completed a postgraduate programme in distance learning at the Hellenic Open University, where she later taught a module in English for Young Learners –the area in which she had specialized during her studies at Warwick.
 This is the area in which, as a volunteer, she offered workshops to senior students at the Faculty of English Language and Literature of the University of Athens, going through their initial English teacher education programme.